BluGenes-source/Easy-CSV-Marker-Utility-CMU-/SetUp.md

 A utility to create chapter markers from a comma seperated value file (CSV) exported from DaVinci Resolve, or any video editor that can export CSV files.

+To use a different video editor, see the source code to change the field values.

 This application was created using JUCE version 6.07, but, may work with later versions. (untested).

 Get the API here: https://github.com/juce-framework